 Kidney problems.
 Mounjaro can cause severe nausea, vomiting, and diarrhea, which may lead to dehydration.
 In some cases, dehydration can cause kidney problems.
 If you already have kidney problems, Mounjaro may worsen them.
 Let your doctor know if you have kidney problems before starting this drug.
 They’ll likely monitor your kidney function closely during your Mounjaro treatment.

 Allergic reaction.
-If you’ve had an allergic reaction to Mounjaro or any of its ingredients, your doctor will likely not prescribe it for you.
+If you’ve had an allergic reaction to Mounjaro or any of its ingredients, your doctor will not prescribe Mounjaro for you.
 Ask them about other medications that might be better options.

 Pancreatitis.
-It’s possible to have pancreatitis (inflammation of the pancreas) while you’re using Mounjaro.
+It’s possible to develop pancreatitis (inflammation of the pancreas) from using Mounjaro.
 Your risk may be higher if you’ve already had this condition before.
-Let your doctor know if you have symptoms of pancreatitis, such as back pain or severe belly pain, while using Mounjaro.
-They’ll try to determine the cause of your symptoms.
-If they suspect you have pancreatitis, they’ll likely have you stop treatment with this drug.
+Be sure to tell your doctor if you’ve had pancreatitis before.
+If you develop pancreatitis symptoms during Mounjaro treatment, they’ll likely have you stop treatment with this drug.

 Severe digestion problems.
 Mounjaro has not been studied in people with severe digestion problems, including severe gastroparesis.
 But Mounjaro slows down movement in your digestive tract.
 So if you already have this problem, Mounjaro could make it worse.
 Let your doctor know if you have digestive problems before using Mounjaro.
 They may recommend a different treatment option for you.